 5G networks offer increased capacity, lower latency and faster speeds.
-They can operate in the higher frequency bands between 28GHz and 60GHz.
-This range is known as the millimetre wave (mmWave) spectrum.
-In addition to greater bandwidth, 5G networks have a dense, distributed network of base stations or small cells.
-5G networks offer ultra-reliable, low latency as a result of increased processing, which supports emerging trends like mobile gaming, industry robotics, automated vehicles and technology advances in healthcare.
+They can operate in the higher frequency bands between 28GHz and 60GHz in a band known as the millimetre wave (mmWave) spectrum.
+5G networks feature dense, distributed networks of base stations or small cells.
+5G networks offer ultra-reliable, low latency capacity, which supports a growing number of user applications.
+Our flagship radio planning tool, HTZ enables MNOs to plan, model and optimise their radio networks.

-Small cells in 5G networks support the increased data capacity and can reduce network rollout costs by eliminating expensive rooftop installations.
-5G networks need built-in flexibility to coexist with other standards like LTE & Wi-Fi and, where feasible, to support spectrum sharing.
+Small cells in 5G networks increase network data capacity and can reduce rollout costs by eliminating expensive rooftop installations.
+5G networks feature built-in flexibility to support coexistence with other standards like LTE & Wi-Fi and to enable spectrum sharing.

 View our 3-part 5G network planning webinar.